 While I guess it can be a whole home makeover, if you’re a young professional with a full-time job and a social life, it often feels like an impossible undertaking.
 In the past, my feelings of being overwhelmed would have meant avoiding it altogether.
 But I can only avoid it for so long before I have to deal with it in a scramble before friends or family come over, or the dirt reaches a point I simply can’t ignore.

-Last year, I decided to try spring cleaning my house in less than 15 minutes day.
+Last year, I decided to try spring cleaning my house in less than 15 minutes a day.
 When I took an honest look at my life, it was obvious that 15 minutes was all I could spare without rearranging my schedule and it was a commitment I could make without feeling too overwhelmed by the task.
 Here’s what I learned.

 Go room to room